top of page

 • Make sure your clothes are something you feel confident in, something that fits you well and makes you feel good about yourself.
 Are there certain colors that look good on you?

 • Unless it’s your theme or brand, try to avoid loud or distracting patterns.
 Stick with solids.
+The main goal is to make sure the focus falls on you and not your clothing.

 • Avoid logos on your clothing.

 • When choosing clothing, think about your goals for your session, your audience, and the message you want to convey.
+Give yourself options that reflect all sides of your career and lifestyle.

 • If your session allows, bring a few options!
 I can always help you with your choices.
 Consider the color background we are shooting on and try to choose something that will contrast and help you stand out from the background.